bibicadotnet/edge-portable-chrome-next-mini/README.md

-# Microsoft Edge (Stable, Beta, Dev, Canary) Portable
+# Microsoft Edge (Stable, Beta, Dev, Canary) Portable (Chrome++ Next Mini)

 No installation required.
 Keeps all history, cookies, extensions, and settings even when moved to another device.

+- This is a test version, to see if it still experiences random crashes.

 ### Script features: